mobiwek61/i2cQuaternion/README.md

 ### Monitoring i2c and interrupt using Oscilloscope
 - Strictly optional; it's fun to get to hardware and see what's really happening on the wires.
 OK to do on a $35 system with wires sticking out of it, maybe not on your pricy laptop.
 - Here's a trace of the **i2c bus** as saved by the scope in memory:
   Top trace is data pin; bottom is clock pin.
 Images show effect of pullup resistor on i2c.
 Note that spikiness is probably caused by capacitance in the test leads.
-Pullups appear to be necessary, as the corners are less rounded but not very much:
+Pullups don't appear to be necessary, as the corners are less rounded but by not very much:

   ![Screenshot 2](esp32_code/pics/WithPullupResistor.jpg)&nbsp;&nbsp;&nbsp;![Screenshot 2](esp32_code/pics/NoPullupResistor.jpg)